gomezgoiri/CLIPSJNI/README.md

 This means that [Maven](http://maven.apache.org/) must be installed.

 CLIPS' __native library__ must be installed in the system too.
-The compiled version is provided under _release_ section for Windows and Linux.
+The  _release_ section provides the library for Windows and Linux.
-If you want/need to compile it by yourself, check the compilation specifics explained in the _README_ file of the _library-src_ directory.
+If you want/need to generate the library from scratch, in the _library-src_ directory you will find a _README_ file which explains how to do it.

 Installation